 The present church architecture, created in the second gothic phase (1334-1468), show forms of reduction gothic, it is compact and massive.
 Built of bricks in a Flemish bond and sandstone used for architectural details, the church has the shape of a three-aisle hall about 65 meters long and 22.5 meters wide, with two towers in the western elevation, of which finished only south and north are not rising above the walls of the nave.
 It received a length of six bays, half of which belonged to the chancel, not separated externally from the nave.
-The chancel was originally separated from the central nave by a stone lecture.
+The chancel was originally separated inside from the central nave by a stone rood screen.
 From the east it has a quadrilateral end, and the aisles are closed triangular.
-The main nave was built of stellar vaults, and between the towers a rib vault.
-The aisles are covered by triple vaults with nine shields in every spine.
-Thanks to this, the northern façade has a dense butresses, occurring twice as often as the pillars of the nave.
+In the central nave were built stellar vaults, and between the towers a rib vaults.
+The aisles are covered by three-support vaults with nine fields in every bay.
+Thanks to this, the northern façade has a dense butresses spacing, occurring twice as often as the pillars of the nave.
 High tracery windows were placed between the buttresses, and initially the walls were topped with a gothic balustrade.
 The western façade has a simple form, without buttresses, with a retracted gable.
 The facade rested on a high plinth finished with a stone, profiled cornice.
 The walls of the towers were also divided with intermediate cornices, on the fourth and fifth floors, respectively.
 The central part of the façade was filled with a portal with a triangular gable against the background of a rectangular panel with blind tracery.
 The other two portals of the church received a more modest form.
 The northern one with stepped jambs was equipped with profiling smoothly turning into an archivolt, while the southern one with open, profiled jambs was decorated with figural decorations in the area of the heads and at the top.
-Initially, the church had three parallel roofs, separate for each of the nave.
+Initially, the church had three parallel roofs, separate for each aisle.